-STEMI with PCI represents one of the most common types of hospitalizations among Medicare beneficiaries and is associated with high mortality.
-The STEMI with PCI episode-based cost measure was recommended for development by an expert clinician committee—the Cardiovascular Disease Management Clinical Subcommittee—because of its high impact in terms of patient population and Medicare spending, and the opportunity for incentivizing costeffective, high-quality clinical care in this area.
+STEMI with PCI represents one of the most common types of hospitalizations among Medicare patients and is associated with high mortality.
+The STEMI with PCI episode-based cost measure was recommended for development by an expert clinician committee—the Cardiovascular Disease Management Clinical Subcommittee—because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, highquality clinical care in this area.
 Subsequently, members of the Clinical Subcommittee provided extensive, detailed input on this measure.

 The cost measure denominator is the total number of episodes from the STEMI with PCI episode group attributed to a clinician.